9 Best Password Managers for Businesses in 2025

 • I assessed the admin controls.
 Effective admin controls are vital for overseeing employees’ password management and adherence to security practices.
 All the brands on this list offer some form of admin controls, enabling IT departments and administrative staff to restrict permissions and enforce security protocols as needed.

-• I evaluated the customer support.
+• I evaluated customer support.
 Effective customer support is crucial for businesses, especially when dealing with sensitive information like passwords.
 I checked whether each password manager offers dedicated virtual assistance (VA) for business plans and the quality of their support channels, including live chat, email, and phone support.Testing Methodology: Comparison & Ranking Criteria

 • I considered the value for the price.
 While a comprehensive password manager for businesses isn’t cheap, it’s essential to find options that offer significant value without exorbitant costs.
-In compiling my top 10 list, I chose password managers that provide a broad range of features at a reasonable price.
+In compiling my list, I chose password managers that provide a broad range of features at a reasonable price.

 How to Get Started With a Business Password Manager